-(2) The Accounting Officer may lower and not increase in writing the threshold values specified in 1 above.
+The Accounting Officer may lower and not increase in writing the threshold values specified in 1 above.

-- 1(3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirement of this policy. - (4) When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.
+Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirement of this policy.

+When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.
-General preconditions for consideration of written quotations or bids

-- 15. A written quotation or bid MAY not be considered unless the provider who submitted the quotation or bid - (a) Has furnished that provider's - (i) Full name; - (ii) Identification number or company or other registration number; and - (iii) Tax reference number and VAT registration number if registered for VAT; - (b) Has authorized the Municipality to obtain a tax clearance from the South African Revenue Services that the provider's tax matters are in order; and - (c) Has indicated - (i) Whether he or she is in the service of the State, or has been in the service of the State in the previous twelve months; - (ii) If the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the State, or has been in the service of the State in the previous twelve months; or

-(iii) Whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the State, or as been in the service of the State in the previous twelve months.

-This section must be read together with the approved circular on administrative requirements as approved by council.
+1 2 General preconditions for consideration of written quotations or bids A written quotation or bid MAY not be considered unless the provider who submitted the quotation or bid -3 15.
+4 5 (a) Has furnished that provider's -6 (i) Full name: Valid National Treasury's Central Supplier Database report.
+7 Has authorized the Municipality to obtain a tax clearance from the South African Revenue Services that the 8 (b) provider's tax matters are in order; and 9 10 11 Has indicated -(c) Whether he or she is in the service of the State, or has been in the service of the State in the previous 12 (i) 13 twelve months; 14 If the provider is not a natural person, whether any of its directors, managers, principal shareholders or (ii) 15 stakeholder is in the service of the State, or has been in the service of the State in the previous twelve 16 months; or Whether a spouse, child or parent of the provider or of a director, manager, shareholder or 17 (iii) 18 stakeholder referred to in subparagraph (ii) is in the service of the State, or as been in the service of 19 the State in the previous twelve months.
+20 21 This section must be read together with the approved circular on administrative requirements as approved by council.